unity8-team/miral/tasks_for_the_interested_reader.md

  - the tiling algorithm ought to lay windows out as follows:

-    - Single surface: takes up the whole screen
+    - Single window: takes up the whole screen

     - Two windows: The screen is split in two tiles of equal width (half the screen’s width) and full height.
-Each surface is placed in a tile (left or right), with the newest surface occupying the left tile.
+Each window is placed in a tile (left or right), with the newest window occupying the left tile.

     - Three or more windows: The screen is split in two tiles of equal width and full height, as in the previous case.
-The newest surface occupies the left tile.
+The newest window occupies the left tile.
 The right part is now further divided vertically into smaller tiles having equal height, to host the remaining windows, with older windows being closer to the bottom.

   - Add a titlebar to the top of the screen.
 The titlebar should be split evenly into horizontal blocks, one per tile.
-Each block containing the title of the top-level surface.
+Each block containing the title of the top-level window.
 The focussed tile is highlighted.
-Clicking on a title selects the corresponding surface.
+Clicking on a title selects the corresponding window.

 Art Resource
 ------------